JacopoPan/a-minimalist-guide/Part3-Using-AirSim.md

 ```
 You can now run `$ UE4Editor` from any folder/location

-Note: UE4 versions >4.21 use [Vulkan](https://developer.nvidia.com/vulkan-driver); on Ubuntu 16, [extra installation steps](https://linuxconfig.org/install-and-test-vulkan-on-linux) for the driver might be required (if one does not want to use the deprecated OpenGL)
+Note: UE4 versions >4.21 use [Vulkan](https://developer.nvidia.com/vulkan-driver); on Ubuntu 16, [extra steps](https://linuxconfig.org/install-and-test-vulkan-on-linux) might be required (if one does not want to use the deprecated OpenGL)

 ### Build AirSim